techidaily/site-facebook/source/_posts/assessing-legitimacy-of-security-email-at-facebookmailcom-for-fb.md

 ![Laptop Placed on a Table With Facebook Protect Account Settings Open on It](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/laptop-placed-on-a-table-with-facebook-protect-account-settings-open-on-it.jpg)

- When companies like Meta send out a specific email to a large audience, scammers use it as a jumping-off point[to execute phishing attacks](https://www.makeuseof.com/types-of-phishing-attack/) .
+ When companies like Meta send out a specific email to a large audience, scammers use it as a jumping-off point [to execute phishing attacks](https://www.makeuseof.com/types-of-phishing-attack/) .
 They make an email appear official and use the same context to trick users.
 That may also be the case with the Facebook Protect email you just received—though the chances are comparatively slim right now.

  In light of this, you should ensure that the email asking you to enable Facebook Protect comes from Facebook itself, so you can avoid being scammed.
 But how can you verify it?